mvolkmann/blog/src/rust.md

 println!("e = {:?}", e); // Point2D { x: 1.0, y: 2.0 }
 ```

-Borrowing does not transfer ownership,
+Borrowing does not transfer (also referred to as "move") ownership,
 so a borrow variable can go out of scope without
 freeing the memory associated with the original variable.